NemesisSSBU/Playable_Bosses/README.md

 ```
 This mod is NOT compatable with the Giga Bowser mod, hence why we made Giga Bowser playable without the help of another mod.

-This mod is NOT compatable with a mod that changes the name of a character since this could create conflicting prc files.

-This mod is NOT compatable with a mod that changes the announcers voice of a character since this could create conflicting audio files.
+This mod is NOT compatable with a mod that changes the announcers voice of a character since this could create conflicting audio files (edit the audio file that comes with this mod if you have a seperate announcer voice file).

 This mod is NOT compatable in a multiplayer environment unless the other player(s) also have this mod installed.
 ```